igoham/CISSP/Misc_Questions.md

 - Graham-Denning Model
 - Harrison Ruzzo Ulman Model

-What is a constrained process
+**What is a constrained process**

 **What is the refernce monitor in the TCB**

+**Define the following Definitions**
+- Security Policy
+- Standards
+- Baselines
+- Guidelines
+- Procedures